Introduction

 - Professional services where brand matters: $240+ for Smith.ai's established reliability may be worth it

-Free trials matter: Take the 14-day trials seriously.
+Free trials matter: Take free trials seriously.
 Run real call volume through the system.
 Test edge cases.
 See if the AI handles your specific terminology.
 Better to discover limitations during the trial than after you've committed.

 What to Expect in the First 30 Days